 EUROMOD notes: The input dataset lacks accurate information about assets.
 As a result, the capital resources test is simulated based on an imputed financial capital variable-itself based on information about investment income received by the household.
 As a result, the asset test is likely to be inaccurate.
-Theoretical income from unused property is not taken into account in the simulation of the income test (due to lack of information about additional properties).
-Eligibility to unemployment assistance is taken from the input dataset (i.e. the person is observed as receiving this type of benefit).
-Other eligible persons are assumed to receive social assistance (the rules of entitlement as well as the amounts received for the two benefits are identical).
+Theoretical income from unused property is not taken into account in the

-2.3.3 Special unemployment benefit (Beneficcju specjali ghal dizimpjieg)
+3.3.3 Special unemployment benefit (Beneficcju specjali ghal dizimpjieg) (bunctmt\s)